 If attaching of extra buoyancy tanks, sponsons, 12-30 meters underwater on the starboard side is possible is an open question ... and how long it will take.
 It would probably have been cheaper and faster using pontoons.

 The damaged hull, superstructure and deckhouse finally arrived at Genoa July 2014.
-And it is still there May 2016 for re-cycling.
-But the hull is still full of water and nobody seems to know how to get rid of it.
-Maybe re-sinking is the final solution?
+And it is still there February 2017 for re-cycling ... in a dry-dck full of water.
+The lower part of the hull is still full of water and nobody seems to know how to get rid of it.
+Maybe re-sinking should have been the final solution?

 And why wasn't a safer, quicker and simpler salvage methods used?
 No sponsons attached to the hull are really required.
 After up righting on the underwater platforms and securing the bow using the blister, two 30 000 dwt pontoons could have easily lifted the wreck off the rocks.